Falenos/User-Panel/readme.md

 - Example of React app that works with Mock data

 Server side rendering
--ReactDOMServer to make the server node respond with an initial html string that represents the exact React application on the client for better performance.
+- ReactDOMServer to make the server node respond with an initial html string that represents the exact React application on the client for better performance.

 Usefull commands
 - yarn dev